Exaustia/Exaustia/README.md

 ### Hi! ![Hi](https://cdn.discordapp.com/emojis/958073331536506951.png "Hi")

-🔭 I'm working for Aiternate Studios since september 2021.

-🌱 I'm focused on the front-end, with ReactJS.
+🌱 I'm focused on React / NextJS.
 I also do some Backend on NodeJS.

-🤗 I'm always learning new technologies (especially Web3-related)
+🤗 I'm always learning new technologies

 👯 I love learn new things, so, if you have something to show me, don't hesitate!

-💻 AWS Dev0ps when I have some time or when I need to host websites, create new API with Lambda/ECS and add some CI / CD 🖋️
+💻 AWS Dev0ps when I have some time or when I need to host websites, create new API and add some CI / CD 🖋️

 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png"></code>
 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/typescript/typescript.png"></code>